reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   ./run_canon_fw.sh EOSM2,firmware="boot=1" -s -S & arm-none-eabi-gdb EOSM2/patches.gdb

 The mere presence of a ``patches.gdb`` script in your camera subdirectory does not automatically mean you'll get the above issue.
-Some patches are optional (to fix minor annoyances such as the date/time dialog at startup - 500D, 550D, 600D, 60D), or they may modify Canon code in a way that does not change the firmware signature (700D).
+Some patches modify Canon code in a way that does not change the firmware signature (EOSM).

 Navigating menus
 ````````````````